arrpak/Master-in-Data-Science-1/README.md

-# Master of Data Science
+# KSchool Master in Data Science

-KSchool - Master of Data Science - Madrid, Nov.
-2015 This repository contains exercises and projects
+Repository of exercises and projects